 We know now that a jack cable should run no longer than 10-20 feet.
 A speakON cable should run no longer than 50 feet at 1000 watts, and an XLR cable can run up to 100 feet and theoretically up to 1000 feet.

-We conclude that XLR cable can run theoretically to 1000 feet without being susceptible to noise or interference.
+We conclude that XLR cable can run 100 feet without trouble, and theoretically to 1000 feet without being susceptible to noise or interference.